JetBrains/lets-plot/base/src/commonMain/kotlin/jetbrains/datalore/base/numberFormat/README.md

 * `e` - exponent notation.
 * `f` - fixed point notation.
 * `g` - either decimal or exponent notation, rounded to significant digits.
+* `s` - decimal notation with an SI prefix, rounded to significant digits.
 * `%` - multiply by 100, and then decimal notation with a percent sign.
 * `b` - binary notation, rounded to integer.
 * `o` - octal notation, rounded to integer.